janvmusic/Learning/data-intensive-apps/chapter8.md

 **Shared-nothing System** => The network is the only thing that communicate them.

 **Unbounded delay** => System tries to deliver packets as quickly as possible, but there's no upper limit on the time it may take for a packet to arrive

+**Synchronous** => even as data passes through several routers, it does not suffer from queueing.
+On synchronous calls, a circuit is reserved from the beginning, from end to end.